Alcazar (group): Band career

 In the autumn of 2005, the band decided to take a break.
 Lundstedt pursued musicals and took on the lead role in Saturday Night Fever, while Tess became a professional poker player.

 In May 2007, the band performed in London at the nightclub G-A-Y, alongside Swedish colleagues BWO and Army of Lovers, with their friend Lina Hedlund joining them on stage.
 This collaboration was highly successful, and a few months later, the "New Alcazar" was formed.

 In January 2008, their comeback single "We Keep on Rockin'", written and produced by Anders Hansson, was released.
 The single quickly became a hit, and just a week after its release, it achieved gold status in sales.
 In March 2009, their new album, Disco Defenders, was released in Sweden.
 The album consists of two discs.
 Disc one features 12 brand new tracks, including "We Keep on Rockin'", "Burning", "Harlem Nights", and "Stay the Night".
 Disc two includes 11 of their greatest hits, such as "Crying at the Discoteque", "This Is the World We Live In", and "Don't You Want Me".
 Disco Defenders received positive reviews from Swedish critics.

 In 2010, Alcazar recorded a duet with British pop group Same Difference, titled "Karma Karma".
 It was included on Same Difference's second album, The Rest Is History.
 Although not officially released as a single, the song charted on Swedish iTunes due to Alcazar's popularity in their home country.

-Alcazar is also working on their fourth studio album.
-The follow-up to 2009's Disco Defenders will feature songwriting by German newcomer Victor Finke.
-The new single "Good Lovin" was released in August 2014.
+In August 2014, they released the single, "Good Lovin".

 The band reunited again to perform at the Eurovision Song Contest 2024 in Malmö as an interval act in the final.